Historic Shade Network, Climate Resilience, and Environmental Health

 Together, the district’s historic shade network and its mature urban forest demonstrate how earlier neighborhood planning integrated environmental design with civic life.
 Wide parkways, coordinated street plantings, and school-centered walkability created a landscape where urban form and environmental function reinforce one another.

-Today, the Elenda Historic Neighborhood District continues to illustrate how thoughtful planning can produce long-lasting environmental and civic benefits.
+The Elenda Historic Neighborhood District is an existing, functioning model of climate-resilient, human-scaled urban design.
 Its interconnected canopy corridors provide shade, improve air quality, and support neighborhood climate resilience while maintaining the walkable character that has defined the district for generations.